lendamico/lendami.co/_posts/articles/2015-04-15-the-purely-aesthetic-form.md

 Great product development is a true partnership between engineering and design.

-<p class="notice--info">Yes, I know.
+<p class="notice-info">Yes, I know.
 Jony Ive is perhaps the most celebrated industrial designer in the history of the field, and rightly so.
 And Apple has a track record of ignoring practical decisions in the pursuit of a product's true essence.
 That doesn't mean we can't examine a particular design challenge they faced and learn from it.</p>